bexem/PlexCache/README.md

 - Once you have installed Python and the required modules, you can run the Python script.
 Navigate to the directory where the script is located, and open the Command Prompt or Terminal.
 Type "python script_setup.py" and hit enter.
 This will execute the Python script.
 **Note: In some cases, you may need to use "python3" instead of "python" if you have both Python 2 and 3 installed on your system.**

 # How to run the main script:

 **Be sure you have the settings file configured accordingly before running the script.**

-1) For users of Unraid, the following instructions can be followed to execute the script:
+**1)** For users of Unraid, the following instructions can be followed to execute the script:
+    - A) Install Python directly on Unraid (using NerdTools[^4] plugin) and manually install the required dependencies (plexapi).
+Then, run the script using cron or the User Scripts plugin[^5].
+However, this method is not officially recommended, but I have personally noticed some random authentication errors in chronos.

-    - A) Execute it on Chronos[^3] (docker container), which can be installed from the Unraid app store:
+    - B) Execute it on Chronos[^3] (docker container), which can be installed from the Unraid app store:
         - Allocate an additional path to the default ones and direct it to "/mnt" in both the host and the container.
 Also, set the container network type: to Host.
         - Create a new script, configure how to trigger it (preferably using cron), and paste the contents of the plexoncache.py script in the Python script box, change the path of the settings_filename variable accordingly before proceeding.
         - Install the required modules by typing "plexapi" in the Pip requirements box and pressing "Install pip requirements."
         - Save the script and execute it.

-    - B) Install Python directly on Unraid (using NerdTools[^4] plugin) and manually install the required dependencies (plexapi).
-Then, run the script using cron or the User Scripts plugin[^5].
-However, this method is not recommended.

-2) For every other user, use the instruction of the setup script, the difference is you only need the "plexapi" module to be installed.
+**2)** For every other user, use the instruction of the setup script, the only difference is the "plexapi" module is the only one required.

 Thank you to brimur[^1], your script is what helped and inspired me in the first place, and thank you to every single one which contributed and even just commented about the project. ❤️